risgk/digital-synth-vra8-u/README.md

 ## Concept

-- Monophonic/Paraphonic United Synthesizer for Arduino Uno
+- Monophonic/Paraphonic United Synthesizer for Arduino UNO R3
     - Monophonic Mode: 1-Voice, 2-Oscillator (with Sub Oscillator)
     - Paraphonic Mode: 4-Voice, 1-Oscillator
     - Built-in Chorus FX
     - Controlled by MIDI: VRA8-U is MIDI Sound Module
-- The 8th in the Digital Synth VRA8 series that pushes the limits of the Arduino Uno
+- The 8th in the Digital Synth VRA8 series that pushes the limits of the Arduino UNO R3

 ## Caution about Arduino AVR Boards Version